RohanThawait/LawyerLens/README.md

 ```bash
 python build_knowledge_base.py
 ```
-This will create a local `chroma_db` folder containing your legal knowledge base.
+This will populate your cloud-hosted Pinecone index with the embedded legal documents.

 **5. Run the Streamlit App:**
 ```bash